albertoprb/ml-avocado-price/results.md

 # 2. Removing total_volume and keeping all volume components

 In this scenario we
-* Moved to use sklearn pipelines
+* Moved to use sklearn pipelines.
+Replicated the results to make sure.
 * Kept all components of volume.

 The hypothesis is that for the same total volume, if certain components have higher representation, they will affect average price.